-This Agreement sets forth the expectations of the Exchange and Contractor with respect to: (a) the delivery of services and benefits to enrollees; (b) the respective roles of the Exchange and the Contractor related to enrollment, eligibility and customer service for enrollees; (c) coordination and cooperation between the Exchange and Contractor to promote quality, high value care for enrollees and other health care consumers; and (d) the Exchange’s expectation of enhanced alignment between Contractor and its participating providers to deliver high quality, high value health care services.
+This Agreement sets forth the expectations of the Exchange and Contractor with respect to: (a) the delivery of services and benefits to enrollees; (b) the respective roles of the Exchange and the Contractor related to enrollment, eligibility and customer service for enrollees; (c) coordination and cooperation between the Exchange and Contractor to promote quality, high value care for enrollees and other health care consumers; (d) the Exchange’s expectation of enhanced alignment between Contractor and its participating providers to deliver high quality, high value health care services; and (e) administrative, financial and reporting relationships and agreements between the Exchange and Contractor.

 The Exchange enters into this Agreement with Contractor to further its mission to increase the number of insured Californians, improve health care quality and access to care, promote health, lower costs and reduce health disparities.
 The Exchange seeks to accomplish this mission by creating an innovative and competitive marketplace that empowers consumers to choose the health plan and providers that offer the best value.
 The Exchange’s “triple aim” framework seeks to improve the patient care experience, including quality and satisfaction, improve the health of the population, and reduce the per capita costs of Covered Services.
 Through the execution of this Agreement, the Exchange and Contractor jointly commit to be actively engaged in promoting change and working collaboratively to define and implement additional initiatives to continuously improve quality and value.